Credit Card Interest Cap Still Not Enough

-Mike Barry, chief executive of Blackpool Fylde and Wyre Credit Union (BFWCU) has welcomed Labour’s vow to cap credit card interest rates – but insists more still needs to be done to help Britons trapped in a debt spiral.
+Mike Barry, chief executive of Blackpool Fylde and Wyre Credit Union (BFWCU) (Now CLEVR Money) has welcomed Labour’s vow to cap credit card interest rates – but insists more still needs to be done to help Britons trapped in a debt spiral.

 “The proposals, which would see Labour limit the amount lenders can charge in interest, are a step in the right direction.
 However, this alone won’t solve the debt crisis affecting three million people.